This set of Heat Transfer Multiple Choice Questions & Answers (MCQs) focuses on “Radiations Shields”.

 Explanation: Q 12 = (F g) 12 A 1 σ b (T 14 – T 24).

-10. Consider the above problem, find the reduction in heat loss if a steel screen having an emissivity value of 0.6 on both sides is placed between the brick and steel setting
+10. Find the reduction in heat loss if a steel screen with an emissivity of 0.6 on both sides is placed between the brick and steel setting, given the furnace has a brick setting at 365 K and a steel lagging at 290 K.

 a) 5.56